 When life blesses you with overripe bananas, make these simple yet scrumptious Gluten-Free Banana Chocolate Chip Muffins.
 Freezer-friendly and meal prep-able!

 Made with just a few basic ingredients that you may even have on hand!

 About a month ago, the snow was coming down and I was in the mood for a little baking.
 I really didn’t have a lot of ingredients on hand but I did happen to have some overripe bananas that I intended to freeze for smoothies, but then I let them get just a little too ripe for that.
 So with the ingredients I had, I whipped up a batch of these Gluten-Free Banana Chocolate Chip Muffins.
-However, the first time I made them, I didn’t have chocolate chips on hand so they were made without.
-They were absolutely delicious without, but of course, my husband always likes the addition of chocolate chips so the next time I made them I tossed in a couple of handfuls.
-So feel free to make them with or without.
+They turned out so good I had to share.
+Feel free to make them with or without chocolate chips.

 Simplicity is always my goal with recipes.

 I really do my best to share real food recipes that are simple yet scrumptious.
 Recipes that don’t require a lot of ingredients, are made with ingredients that I can find even at my small town local grocery store and recipes that even the busiest of busy have time to make.
 I know that you have a lot on your plate and are juggling between family, business, personal life and so on.
 Running from point A to point B trying to fit as much as you can into the day.